UCC Members' Roles and Responsibilities

 History of the UCC

-Before 1975, decisions about which courses we could offer at SUNY Oswego were made by individual departments and approved at the Dean's level.
+Before 1975, decisions about which courses SUNY Oswego could offer were made by individual departments and approved at the Dean's level.
 As the college grew larger with many more programs and more standardized accreditation expectations, some faculty members proposed a more comprehensive, systematic, campus-wide process for overseeing course development.

-Thus, the authority to review undergraduate course proposals was transferred to the Faculty Assembly's Academic Policies Council (APC).
-In the mid-1980s, recognizing the large volume of work required in the course review process, APC created the Undergraduate Curriculum Committee subcommittee to take on this course review role.
+The authority to review undergraduate course proposals was transferred to the Faculty Assembly's Academic Policies Council (APC).
+In the mid-1980s, recognizing the large volume of work required in the course review process, APC created the Undergraduate Curriculum Committee subcommittee to take on this role.

-As UCC's responsibilities evolved, the Faculty Assembly decided to elevate the status of the Undergraduate Curriculum Committee to that of a council whose advisory duty is to report directly to the Faculty Assembly.
-In 2002, we took on the mantle of the Undergraduate Curriculum Council.
+As UCC's responsibilities evolved, the Faculty Assembly elevated the status of the Undergraduate Curriculum Committee to a council whose advisory duty is to report directly to the Faculty Assembly.
+In 2002, it officially became the Undergraduate Curriculum Council.